 Located on the roof of the Science Building at the UW-Stevens Point campus, the Arthur J. Pejsa Observatory houses a 0.4-m (16-inch) Meade, computer controlled telescope.
 Normally the observatory is open for public viewing three nights per week (if the skies are clear) during the school year.
 Monday nights are specifically designed for the public while Tuesday and Wednesday nights are used primarily by astronomy students but anyone is welcome.
 Public viewing runs from mid-September to mid-December then late-January through mid-May.
 Most summers the observatory is closed.
 In the winter, dress warmly since the observatory temperature is the same as the outside temperature.

-During the Fall of 2013 the Pejsa Observatory will be CLOSED for major renovation.
+During the Winter of 2013 - 2014 the Pejsa Observatory will be CLOSED for major renovation.
 We will be re-opening to the public late in the Spring of 2014.

 Access to the observatory is obtained by using the southwest stairwell in the Science Building and going to the fourth floor, room D402.
 Visitors should go to the third floor and follow the signs to the observatory by accessing the southwest stairwell.
 IF THE SKIES ARE CLEAR, on Monday, Tuesday, and Wednesday nights, from 8:30 p.m. until 10:00 p.m. the Arthur J. Pejsa Observatory is open and is staffed by knowledgeable astronomy students and staff who will find and describe various interesting objects that can be seen in the current night-time sky then allow visitors to observe them through the telescope.